 - A high-performance top layer: This protective layer utilises ScratchGuard and StainGuard technology to protect your ﬂoors from dirt, stains, scratches and scuff marks, and makes them easy to clean and maintain.
 In addition, its extra matt and soft ﬁnish guarantees a natural look.
-For our Grandeur collection, this protective layer consists of an anti-bacterial NanoSilver technology coating which inhibits the growth of bacteria and fungi, helps prevent the spread of germs, and eradicates odours.

 - A fine-printed PVC decor layer: The high-grade printing technique used for this layer gives your LURF ﬂoor its unique and authentic appearance.
 Texture is also added to the surface by embossing to properly mimic wood and stone structures so you’ll feel as though you’re touching the real natural material.